GluuFederation/docs-gluu-server-prod/docs/source/admin-guide/attribute.md

           MAY ( customTest $ telephoneNumber $ mobile $ carLicense $ facsimileTelephoneNumber $ departmentNumber $ employeeType $ cn $ st $ manager $ street $ postOfficeBox $ employeeNumber $ preferredDeliveryMethod $ roomNumber $ secretary $ homePostalAddress $ l $ postalCode $ description $ title )
         ```

-        !!!
-Warning
+        !!!warning
             Spacing is extremely important in the customs attributes file above.
 There must be 2 spaces before and 1 after every entry (i.e. DESC), or your custom schema will fail to load properly because of a validation error.
 You cannot have line spaces between `attributeTypes:` or `objectClasses:`.
 This will cause failure in schema.
 Please check the error logs in /opt/opendj/logs/errors if you are experiencing issues with adding custom schema.
 This will help guide you on where there may be syntax errors.

     1. Create a kubernetes configmap called `ldap-custom-attributes` targeting the content of the file you created above.

         ```sh